 The Society of Broadcast Engineers (SBE) offers a voluntary certification for radio engineers.
 Candidates for the Certified Broadcast Radio Engineer (CBRE) title must have five years of broadcast or radio engineering experience and pass an exam that covers AM/FM procedures, problem solving and theory (www.sbe.org).
 The CBRE certification comes with continuing education requirements and may help with advancement to senior positions.

 Employers of radio engineers include government, telecommunications and broadcast companies.
 While the U.S. Bureau of Labor Statistics does not offer specific employment growth data for radio engineers, it does offer information about related fields.
-For instance, the BLS predicted that broadcast and sound engineering technician jobs would grow by 7% from 2014-2024, while employment of electrical engineers was predicted to show no change (www.bls.gov).
-Additionally, PayScale.com reported that radio frequency engineers earned a median annual salary of $80,063 in January 2016.
+For instance, the BLS predicted that broadcast and sound engineering technician jobs would grow by 8% from 2018-2028, while employment of electrical engineers was predicted to show 5% change (www.bls.gov).
+Additionally, PayScale.com reported that radio frequency engineers earned a median annual salary of $84,475 in September 2019.

 The coursework that students studying towards an electrical engineering undergraduate degree typically take include electromagnetic theory and signal processing.
 There is voluntary certification available for this profession, which might prove beneficial to radio engineers seeking out career advancement.